ravenkimr/ZenDesk-2.0/README.md

 - **Hardware and Software**: Issues with microphone sensitivity and audio clip cutoffs.
 - **API Calls**: Performance impacts and response delays.
-- **Cost**: Potential long-term expenses, especially with Whisper integration.
+- **Cost**: Potential long-term expenses, especially with Whisper integration and increased API calls.
 - **AI Processing**: Accuracy and formatting limitations in transcriptions and summaries.

 ---